-- (A) A hospital must demonstrate a close proximity to the area to which it seeks redesignation or qualify for special access by meeting one of the following conditions: - (1) Proximity Distance.
+(A) A hospital must demonstrate a close proximity to the area to which it seeks redesignation or qualify for special access by meeting one of the following conditions: (1) Proximity - Distance.
 The distance from the hospital to the requested area must be no more than 15 miles for an urban hospital and no more than 35 miles for a rural hospital.
 To demonstrate proximity, the provider must submit map evidence (using a nationally recognized electronic mapping service (e.g., Google Maps, Bing Maps, MapQuest) showing the shortest route over improved roads from the front entrance of the hospital to the county line of the requested area and the distance of that route.
 An improved road is any road that is maintained by a local, state, or federal government entity and available for use by the general public.
 An improved road includes the paved surface up to the front entrance of the hospital.
 For further information, see 66 Fed.
 Reg.
 39874-75 (Aug.
 1, 2001), which discusses the definition of mileage for purposes of meeting the proximity requirements.
-In this case, the MGCRB found that the Hospital met all the criteria to be reclassified to the Iowa City, IA CBSA, except for the 35 mile proximity requirement.
-The MGCRB found that the requested area was 39.4 miles.
-However, the Administrator, finds that, based on the map evidence and affidavits from those who actually drove the route, the Hospital meets the 35 mile requirement. &lt;sup>4 The Administrator notes that it ruled in favor of this Hospital during a previous MGCRB cycle.
-In the previous application year, the Hospital included two affidavits, one from the In light of the foregoing and based on the record presented by the Hospital for this reclassification period, the Administrator reverses the MGCRB decision.
-As the Hospital also met the other necessary criteria, including the wage comparison criteria for redesignation, the Hospital qualifies for redesignation to the urban Iowa City, IA CBSA, for purposes of using that area's wage index to determine its payment rate under the Medicare inpatient prospective payment system (IPPS) for the Federal Fiscal Years (FFYs) 2024 through 2026.
-The MGCRB's decision approving the Hospital's secondary request for redesignation to the Davenport-Moline-Rock Island, IA-IL CBSA is hereby vacated.
-Reimbursement/Functional Analyst from the Hospital, and the other from a member of the Legal Services Department at the Hospital, stating that they drove the route from the front entrance of the Hospital to the county line of Washington County line, and the distance was 34.8 miles.
-The Hospital also included a video that showed the turn by turn route, reflected in the mapping software.
-The video and odometer did not appear to have been altered during the route.
+In this case, the MGCRB found that the Hospital, which is classified as rural under § 412.103, met all the criteria to be reclassified to the Portland-Vancouver-Hillsboro, OR-WA CBSA, except for the 35 mile proximity requirement.
+The MGCRB found that the requested area was 35.4 miles.
+However, the Administrator, using Mapquest, finds that the Hospital meets the 35.00 mile requirement.
+In light of the foregoing and based on the record presented by the Hospital for this reclassification period, the Administrator reverses the MGCRB decision.
+As the Hospital also met the other necessary criteria, including the wage comparison criteria for redesignation, the Hospital qualifies for redesignation to the urban Portland-Vancouver-Hillsboro, OR-WA CBSA, for purposes of using that area's wage index to determine its payment rate under the Medicare inpatient prospective payment system (IPPS) for the Federal Fiscal Years (FFYs) 2024 through 2026.
+The MGCRB's decision approving the Hospital's secondary request for redesignation to the Salem, OR CBSA is hereby vacated.
 DECISION The Administrator reverses the MGCRB's decision in this case.

-THIS CONSTITUTES THE FINAL ADMINISTRATIVE DECISION OF THE SECRETARY OF HEALTH AND HUMAN SERVICES

-Date: April 7, 2023 /s/
+THIS CONSTITUTES THE FINAL ADMINISTRATIVE DECISION OF THE SECRETARY OF HEALTH AND HUMAN SERVICES Date: April 7, 2023 \/s/ Jonathan Blum Principal Deputy Administrator Centers for Medicare & Medicaid Services

-Jonathan Blum

-Principal Deputy Administrator

-Centers for Medicare & Medicaid Services